ademohmustapha/Kryphorix/README.md

 Ademoh Mustapha Onimisi

-Cybersecurity Research & Tool Development
+Cybersecurity Egineering, Research & Tool Development

 ---

 ## 📜 License

 Copyright © 2026 Ademoh Mustapha Onimisi
-All Rights Reserved.
+All rights reserved.
 Unauthorized copying, distribution, or use of this tool without permission is prohibited.

 ---

 ## ⭐ Why Kryphorix?

-Kryphorix is not just a scanner — it is a security assessment framework designed for growth, extensibility, and professional reporting.
+Kryphorix is a professional-grade security framework, designed for extensibility, clear reporting, and beginner-to-pro user flexibility.

 ````

 ---